 Participants were instructed not to smoke cannabis for at least 8 hours, and not to use edible cannabis for at least 12 hours, before their data collection visit.
 This was verified by review of a history of the participant’s cannabis use taken on the day of the visit.
 Each participant completed an alcohol breath test (Lifeloc FC10™) to screen for acute alcohol use, provided a urine sample to test for illicit drug use or use of prescription drugs not prescribed (30 mL Alere brand 13-panel iCup®).

-The study utilized a within-subjects design comparing their pupillary light response before and after cannabis use.
+The study utilized a within-subjects design comparing their pupillary light response before and after cannabis use; however, only pupil light response trajectories after cannabis use are used in the analysis.
 The cannabis use was observational in nature in that participants brought their own product, purchased from a state-license retail dispensary.
 Participants in the daily and occasional use groups were observed to smoke or vape cannabis flower during a 15-minute interval and were instructed to smoke ad libitum “the amount you commonly use for the effect you most commonly desire.”
 Participants in the no use group were invited to relax for the equivalent amount of time.
 Written informed consent was obtained and the study was approved by the Colorado Multiple Institutional Review Board.
 More details on participant enrollment and screening criteria are previously published (Brooks-Russell et al., 2021).

 Pupillary light response was collected from 101 participants.
 Upon inspection of the data, blinded to use group and/or time point of assessment, 18 were determined to have unusable data and were dropped from further analysis, resulting in a sample of 84 participants.
 Of the 84 participants used in this analysis, 29 were in the no-use group, and 30 and 25 participants in the occasional and daily use groups, respectively.
 Participants ranged in age from 25.1 to 45.3 years with an average of 32 years (sd = 5.02); had an average BMI of 25.4 kg/m2 (sd = 4.41); and were approximately 58% male (N = 49); see supplementary Table 1.
 THC levels were measured in whole blood collected 30 minutes after the inception of the 15-minute ad-libitum smoking interval.
 Time between cannabis smoking and the pupillary light response test varied from 53 – 84 minutes with a mean of 62.2 minutes (see Figure 4A).
 This time interval reflects the time used to complete other assessments such as a driving simulator test, as previously described (Brooks-Russell et al., 2021).